-It is more than one hundred and fifty years since white men penetrated far into the forests, in their canoes freighted with goods, coasting the shores of the remote lakes, and following up the still more remote rivers, to traffic with the Indians for their furs, not regarding hunger, toils, and dangers.
-These enterprises have been extended and pursued with avidity, until every Indian nation and tribe has been visited by the trader.
-How powerful is that principle which thus draws thousands from their country, and their homes, and all the ties of kindred!
-Is the love of gain and hope of wealth the motive by which such less than two ship-loads of goods on hand most of the courage and daring are roused, and these dangers time.
-The annual ship arrives in the spring, takes defied?
-And shall Christianity be a less powerful principle?
-Has it only furnished twenty or thirty missionaries, whose sole motive is to carry the gospel to the many thousands of Indians in the wide-extended country over which are ranging nine thousand traders, trappers, and hunters?
-This want of Christian enterprise, characterised by the late period in which it is begun, and carried forward with such slow and faltering steps, is not only to be lamented as a blot upon the Christian name, but incomparably more is it to be lamented, that in consequence, generation after generation of the heathen, to say nothing of the thousands who are trafficking among them, are left to perish in ignorance.
-When an adventurous man forms a plan for traffic in far distant wilds, in a short time a com-pany is formed, with a capital of fifty thousand dollars, and a hundred men are found willing to face hardships and dangers in prosecution of the enterprise.
-But when a Christian heart is stirred up to go and carry the gospel to some far distant Indian nation, he may plead earnestly for four men and two thousand dollars, and perhaps plead in vain!
+What is the power of that principle which draws thousands from their country, and their homes, and all the ties of kindred?
+Is the love of gain and hope of wealth the motive by which courage and daring are roused, and dangers defied?
+And shall christianity be a less powerful principle?
+Has it only furnished twenty or thirty missionaries, whose sole motive is to carry the gospel to the many ten thousand Indians in the wide extended country, over which are ranging nine thousand traders, trappers, and hunters?
+Are these the only evidences the church of God can give of sincerity in her professions of attachment to Christ, and to the interests of the immortal soul?
+If so, then christians surely must suffer in comparison with worldly men, and our heaven-descended religion, if judged of by its restricted fruits, must be deemed unworthy of its name But this want of christian enterprise, characand origin. terized by the late period in which it is begun, and carried forward with such slow and faltering steps, is not only to be lamented as a blot upon the christian name, but incomparably more is it to be lamented that in consequence, generation after generation of the heathen, to say nothing of the thousands who are trafficking among them, are left in their ignorance of the Savior to perish eternally.

+long shall it be, that when an adventurous man forms a plan for traffic in far distant wilds, in a short time a company is formed with a capital of fifty thousand dollars, and a hundred men are found to face hardships and dangers, and they are away?
+But when a christian heart is stirred up to go and carry the gospel to some far distant Indian nation, he may plead and plead for four men and two thousand dollars, and perhaps plead in vain.
 But it is said a great deal is now doing for the heathen world.
 How much?
-As much as would give five ministers to the United States.
+As much as to give five ministers to the United States.
 All that is doing for the conversion of the heathen is not more than what it would cost to build, and man, and defray the expenses, of one ship of war.

-INDIAN POPULATION.-DISEASES.-MORTALITY.-RE-SEMBLANCE BETWEEN INDIAN AND JEWISH CUSTOMS.
+CHAPTER XIII.

+Indian population-diseases-mortality-attributed to cultivation of the soil-destitute of medical science-holidays-customs at home-customs of the Indians-resemblance to Jewish customs in punishment-marriage contracts-condition of the females-slavery-division into tribes-two points of dissimilarity-sacrifices-language.